xddcore/Jetson_Nano/install-tensorflow/tensorflow2.0/README.md

 ### and then the grpcio will be upgrade!

-# In the end, enter code in terminal:
+# In the end, When you finish above step,and then enter code in terminal:
 ```python
 python3
 ```